- 2013 03 04 mh morley osr 22nd february lls

 - LLS old infection with bleaching JS West103536

 - Light leaf spot later sporulation Jon West

 Appearance, impact and biology

-Most currently recommended products contain triazoles and these reduce LLS when applied ahead of infection.
+Most currently recommended products contain azoles, mixed or alternated with other modes of action such as SDHIs or strobilurins.
+These are best applied ahead of significant disease development.
 A mid-autumn application is suggested in regions prone to high levels of disease and this is often before visible symptoms occur, although backward crops may suffer a yield reduction if autumn-applied fungicides have a growth regulatory affect.
 Fungicides give little control on crops that are already severely infected.
 In addition, a spray at the start of stem extension is recommended if the disease incidence is over 15%.
 The disease is hard to see following wet weather, except for symptoms of leaf bleaching and distortion.
 Disease assessment can be improved by taking about 20 low-mid-canopy leaves, shake most water off and incubate them in a closed plastic bag in a cool room (ideally 5-10°C) for 3-4 days before looking at them.
 Any sporulation should be clear on the leaves if the disease is present.

 Other control options

 Good crop rotation to maximise separation of new OSR fields from the previous season’s crop debris ideally by at least 300 metres and practices to avoid OSR volunteers or brassica cover crops that can act as a reservoir of the disease will help to reduce epidemics.
 For information on current cultivar resistance, please see the AHDB Recommended List, scroll past the wheat, barley and oats section to the winter oilseed rape section.
 For 2022-23, the current resistance scores vary from 5 - 8 in the east-west region or 6 - 8 in the north region, so none are completely resistant.